 All prescriptions for methadone must have a diagnosis code for payment.
 There are no provisions for an override of methadone when a diagnosis code is omitted.
 Methadone products when used for the treatment of opioid addiction in detoxification or maintenance programs shall only be dispensed by opioid treatment programs certified by the Substance Abuse and Mental Health Services Administration.

-Prescriptions for methadone will be reimbursed when the prescriber has obtained an approved clinical pre-authorization.
+Prescriptions for methadone will be reimbursed when the prescriber has obtained an approved clinical authorization.

-NOTE: The Louisiana Medicaid Single PDL for Fee-for-Service and Managed Care Organizations (MCOs) and the Louisiana Uniform Prescription Drug Prior Authorization Form and its instructions can be accessed by the below link or by visiting Appendices A or E of this manual chapter.
+NOTE: Refer to Section 37.5.5 of this manual chapter to access drug specific forms, criteria, and instructions.

 http://ldh.la.gov/assets/HealthyLa/Pharmacy/PDL.pdf

 Morphine ER (Avinza®)

 When the cumulative daily dosage for Morphine ER (Avinza®) exceeds the maximum daily dosage, the claim will deny.
 The maximum daily dosage for this agent is 1600mg per day.
 There is no provision for override through the POS system for Morphine ER (Avinza®) when the maximum daily dosage is exceeded.